terran6/terra-python-tutorial/README.md

 After you have instantiated your client to communicate with the appropriate network, you may initialize the wallet with which you would like to carry out transactions.
 On LocalTerra, you may pass in a name of a preconfigured testing wallet (test1-10), each of which contains more than adequate funds for testing purposes.
 On testnet or mainnet, you will need to pass in the mnemonic key associated with your wallet.

-<sub><span style="color:orange">**Warning:**</span> _Carrying out transactions on testnet or mainnet require the use of your personal seed phrase or mnemonic key.
+<sub>**Warning:** _Carrying out transactions on testnet or mainnet require the use of your personal seed phrase or mnemonic key.
 This is an unencrypted private key that is generated and presented to you upon the creation of your personal wallet.
 Saving or utilizing this phrase on your personal computer may expose this private key to malicious actors who could gain access to your personal wallet if they are able to obtain it.
 Use your mnemonic key at your own disgretion._</sub>
 <br/>
 <br/>

-**LocalTerra**
+<ins>**LocalTerra**</ins>

 ```python
 from terra_sdk.client.localterra import LocalTerra